 I grew up in Columbus, Indiana and graduated from DePauw University in 2007 (BA Art History, BA Painting).
 After college, I moved to Oregon and completed a graduate program at the University of Oregon (MA Art History), and then I moved to Chicago, getting a BFA in painting from SAIC in 2012.

 I spent three years living in Chicago, working as an arts editor for the Chicago arts publication Sixty Inches From Center, also working in the Art Institute of Chicago’s Ryerson and Burnham Libraries.
-I moved back to Oregon in 2014, and my wife and I live just outside of Portland with our two dogs (Ganon and Zora).
-I am the manager of a treasury analytics department, I love to play piano, I am a huge soccer enthusiast, and I read a lot of fantasy books!
+I moved back to Oregon in 2014, and my wife and I live just outside of Portland with our two dogs.
+I recently chose to leave my role as the Treasury Analytics Manager with CorVel to look for a new career opportunity in an industry that is more in line with my love of the arts.
+I play piano, I am a huge soccer enthusiast, and I read a lot of fantasy books!